Sign up to our mailing list here to receive seasonal recipes and foraging inspiration delivered straight to your inbox.

 So I am not as mad as people think for having a nettle patch!
 Another reason is because I was always told not to eat nettles after May due to the Devil making them into shirts.

-So one way round this is to have your own Nettle patch in your garden so you can harvest them and keep getting new growth.
+So one way around this is to have your own Nettle patch in your garden so you can harvest them and keep getting new growth.

 Nettles to me are a key part of foraging.
 They teach us so much.
 For Xanthȇ our three year old.